ericdke/apero-docs/FAQ.md

 You can modify Apero's colors.

-To achieve this, you may "just" change the colors, or you may load/create a theme.
+To achieve this, you may just change the colors, or you may load/create a theme.

-"Just" changing colors takes effect immediately but you have to click "Just save current colors" in order to persist the changes between launches.
+Just changing colors takes effect immediately but you have to click "Just save current colors" in order to persist the changes between launches.

 You can otherwise save the set of colors as a theme, giving it a title: it will be added to the list of available themes, and recalled at each launch.

-If you modify a theme, you can "just save the current colors" or decide to save as a new theme after the changes.
+If you modify a theme, you can just save the current colors, or decide to save as a new theme after the changes.

 There's also a set of default themes to choose from.

 ### Dark mode

 When this option is on, Apero uses dark windows.

 When this option is off (default), Apero uses white windows.

 Changing mode relaunches the application.

 ### Fonts